-8.2.1 Types of Executive Development Programs
+8.2.3 Executive Development Programmes

-Management author Joseph M. Trickett has discussed the most frequently used methods and techniques of management development.
+Trickett has discussed the most frequently used methods and techniques of management development.
 These methods include group discussions or conferences, lectures by company executives, films and slides, outside reading and private study, lectures by outside speakers, case studies, panels, forums, role-playing and workshop.
 The developmental techniques include job experience, coaching, understudy positions, individual counselling, conferences and technical meetings at company expense, job rotation, in-company training classes, memberships in professional and technical associations, special 'trainee' positions, committee assignments, management courses in colleges and universities, other outside-company courses, planned visits to other companies, 'multiple management' plans and training by outside consultants.

 As Yoder et al. observe, the multiplicity of these methods and techniques is because of their applications for different groups and jobs.
 These measures usually purport to develop thinking ability and reading speed and comprehensions.
 We shall discuss some popular group and non-group methods and techniques of management development in brief to enable proper selection of effective systems for development.
-We have discussed some of these concepts in the previous unit under different techniques of training.